Installation#

 subPath: your-routing-rules.yaml

-Ensure that the mountPath matches the rulesConfigPath specified in your configuration.
-Note that the subPath is not strictly necessary, and if it is not specified the file is mounted at mountPath/<configMap key>.
+Ensure the mountPath matches the rulesConfigPath you specify in your configuration.
+The subPath is optional.
+Without the subPath, the file mounts at mountPath/<configMap key>.

-Standard Helm options such as replicaCount, image, imagePullSecrets, service, ingress and resources are supported.
-These are defined in helm/values.yaml.
+Standard Helm options such as replicaCount, image, imagePullSecrets, service, ingress and resources are supported in helm/values.yaml.

 Health checks#

 Starburst Gateway periodically performs health checks and maintains an in-memory health status for each backend.
-If a backend fails a health check, it is marked as UNHEALTHY, and Starburst Gateway stops routing requests to it.
+When a backend fails a health check, the Gateway marks it as UNHEALTHY and stops routing requests to it.

-It is important to distinguish health status from the active/inactive state of a backend.
-The active/inactive state indicates whether a backend is manually turned on or off, whereas health status is programmatically determined by the health check process.
-Health checks are only performed on backends that are marked as active.
+The health status differs from the active/inactive state of a backend.
+The active/inactive state indicates whether a backend is on or off, while health status is determined programmatically by the health check process.
+Health checks only run on active backends.

 Starburst recommends using either INFO_API or METRICS for your health check.
 Other options may be deprecated in the future.